 Sure, it probably sounds great to offer as many items as possible on your menu, but offering too many items can be a problem.
 You want your food truck to stand out for specific items it offers.
 A bit of variety is definitely great, but if you have too many items it can cause uncertainty in your customers.
 This can lead to longer lines as people try to figure out what they want.
 Offering too many items can also be more expensive to you.
 You’re more likely to bring in customers and make money if you have a specialized menu that doesn’t leave customers uncertain by offering a huge list of items.

 Failing to Keep the Menu Organized

 Don’t just type up a menu in any old order and expect it to work well for your food truck business.
 Organization, even for your food truck menu, is very important.
 When customers look at your menu, you want them to be able to easily find what they are looking for without getting lost.
 Group similar items together.
 Keep it simple and easy to read.
-Having a well organized menu also adds credibility to your food truck, since presentation is always important.
+Having a well-organized menu also adds credibility to your food truck, since the presentation is always important.

 Forgetting to Proofread